-These beds do not have any heat source, but many contain a thermal insulating material that warms with the cat’s own body heat and reflects the heat back to the cat.
+A self heating cat beds does not have any heat source, but many contain a thermal insulating material, that warms with the cat’s own body heat and reflects the heat back to the cat.

-They are often filled with recycled plastic fibers or synthetic materials such as polyester.
-These beds are great for those cats that like to snuggle up in a warm spot and stay there for hours.
+Self heating cat beds are often filled with recycled plastic fibers or synthetic materials such as polyester.
+Self heating cat beds are great for those cats that like to snuggle up in a warm spot, and stay there for hours.